-Key to the car insurance discount feature is that the driver asks their insurer about what discounts may be available and requesting addition of these when conditions are met.
+The key to the car insurance discount feature is that the driver asks their insurer about what discounts may be available and requests the addition of these when conditions are met.
 Most insurance companies do not automatically add discounts, even if they have qualifying data, such as a driver’s age.

 Driving in Aurora Ontario

 - Yonge Street and Wellington Street is the main intersection in town.
 This is where the heaviest traffic congestion occurs in Aurora.

 - Wellington Street and Bloomington Road have interchanges on Highway 404, east of town, providing access to Toronto as the Don Valley Parkway, south of Highway 401.
 Highway 404 has access to both the 401 and 407ETR.

 - There is no direct connection to Highway 400 to the west through Aurora.
 Interchanges at King Road, Lloydtown-Aurora Road, and Davis Drive to access the 400, but there is no continuous east-west route through Aurora to any of these access points.